-- Completed Request for Tenancy Approval (RFTA) Form HUD-52517 - Copy of the proposed lease, including the HUD-prescribed Tenancy Addendum Form HUD-52641-A
+- Completed Request for Tenancy Approval (RFTA) Form HUD-52517 - Copy of the proposed lease, including the HUD-prescribed Tenancy Addendum Form HUD-52641-A difference between the prior rent and the proposed rent.

 The RFTA contains important information about the rental unit selected by the family, including the unit address, number of bedrooms, structure type, year constructed, utilities included in the rent, and the requested beginning date of the lease, necessary for the PHA to determine whether to approve the assisted tenancy in this unit.